 The History Of Civilizations website offered a rich amount of information anout a large number of civilizations.

 The site was archived for use in Dr. Clemson's graduate seminars on the history of legal systems.
-Thanks to reknown maritime lawyer Richard Spensor for his assistance in gathering the content for this and several other related websites from archive.org and to Brian Lee for contributing to the development efforts.
+Thanks to reknown Texas maritime litigator Richard Spensor for his assistance in gathering the content for this and several other related websites from archive.org and to Brian Lee for contributing to the development efforts.
 These sites are part of the course material and required reading for both Dr. Clemson's seminars and for the Diane Rebus' course on the history of the internet.
 The archived (2010- 2011)content below offers just a glimpse of the type of information the site offered its visitors.

 Great Artists and Writers